 Regarding the question of how and why these PLAN vessels are in the Bering Sea, there are a range of anodyne explanations.
 First, as we’ve noted at The Diplomat recently, Russia and China have been carrying out naval drills in the Sea of Japan and off the coast of Russia’s Primorsky Krai region.
 It’s not as if PLAN vessels were nowhere near the area in recent days.
 It’s not inconceivable that PLAN ships would sail past the Kuril archipelago and the Kamchatka Peninsula to scout the Bering Sea.
 According to Xinhua, the Chinese vessels included “destroyers Shenyang and Taizhou, frigates Linyi and Hengyang, landing craft Changbaishan and Yunwushan and supply ship Taihu.”
 It’s unclear if these vessels immediately returned to port in China or sailed east toward the Bering Sea.

-This explanation is speculative, of course, ESPECIALLY since the Pentagon hasn’t confirm the precise location of the PLAN vessels or their proximity to the U.S. coastline.
-The move could also have to do with China’s growing interest in the sea lanes leading into the fast-thawing Arctic Ocean.
+This explanation is speculative, of course, especially since the Pentagon hasn’t confirmed the precise location of the PLAN vessels or their proximity to the U.S. coastline.
+The move could also have to do with China’s growing interest in the Northwest Passage sea lanes leading into the fast-thawing Arctic Ocean.
 While there are certainly many outlying questions about why the PLAN is in the Bering Sea, what’s clear is that the Chinese Navy is familiarizing itself with new waters as it positions itself for expeditionary operations in the 21st century.